zavalab/ADAM_Documentation/biogas_from_waste.md

 <h5>The Technology Data</h5>

-<p><b>Technologies are any construct that can transform one product into another</b>.
+<p><b>Technologies are any equipment, factory, or process that can transform one product into another</b>.
 In the context of biogas from waste, the technology being used is an anaerobic digester that uses cattle manure to produce biogas (main product) and digestate (a waste product).
 The technology data includes the location and type of technology installed.
 </p>

 <h5>The Transportation Data</h5>